Banani-Rath/azure-devops-server-docs-pr/docs/command-line/tfssecurity-cmd.md

 ## Identities and membership

 <a id="i"></a>

 ### /i: Display identity information for a specified group

-Use **/i** to display identity information for a specified group in a deployment of Team Foundation Server.
+Use **/i** to display identity information for a specified group in a deployment of Azure DevOps Server.

 	tfssecurity /i Identity [/collection:CollectionURL] [/server:ServerURL]

-#### Required Permissions
+#### Prerequisites

 To use the **/i** command, you must have the View collection-level information or the View instance -level information permission set to Allow, depending on whether you are using the /collection or /server parameter, respectively.
-For more information, see <[Permission reference for Team Foundation Server](https://msdn.microsoft.com/library/39997de5-b7fb-4777-b779-07de0543abe6).
+For more information, see [Permission reference for Azure DevOps Server](https://msdn.microsoft.com/library/39997de5-b7fb-4777-b779-07de0543abe6).

 #### Parameters